|

 Glasgow Boys and the Scottish Colourists

-great Scottish Romantic painters, a diverse group known as The Glasgow
+Romantic painters, a diverse group known as The Glasgow Boys

-Boys revolutionised painting towards the end of the 19th Century.
-As the
+revolutionised painting towards the end of the 19th Century.
+As

-group dispersed, four artists who were to become known as the Scottish
+the group dispersed, four artists who were to become known as the

-Colourists became their natural successors.
-Here we enjoy their range of
+Scottish Colourists became their natural successors.
+Here we enjoy

 |